mikeperry-tor/vanguards/README_TECHNICAL.md

 Vanguards, Rendguard, and Bandguards.

-All three subsystems apply to both service-side and client-side onion service activity, but **NOT** to any client traffic that exits the Tor network to the normal Internet.
+All three subsystems apply to both service-side and client-side onion service activity.
+With Tor v0.3.5.1 and Vanguards v0.3.0 and above, the Bandguards subsystem also applies to client traffic that exits the Tor network to the normal Internet.

 ## The Vanguards Subsystem